recirculating production system at the recent Coal Bed Methane Tilapia Production Facility, Wyoming.

 achieving the greatest production.

-operated two recirculation systems for the geothermal applications program of the U.S. Department of Energy.
-He has continued
+of the U.S. Department of Energy.
+He has continued to develop operational recirculating aquaculture systems, worldwide.

 College fish nursery and production units.
 The facility has capabilities for single pass open, a mix of new and recirculating